Patool – A Portable Command Line Archive File Manager

 In a nutshell, we don’t need to install numerous archive managers.
-Patool is simply enough to do all sort of archiving stuffs.
+Patool is just enough to do all sort of archiving stuffs.

 Install Patool Command line Archive file manager

-Patool can be installed easily using python-pip, a package manager for installing softwares written using Python.
+Patool can be installed easily using python-pip, a package manager for installing software written using Python.

 Let us install python-pip first.

 On Arch Linux and derivatives: